eclipse-sumo/sumo/docs/web/docs/Networks/Export.md

 ## DlrNavteq

 The **--dlr-navteq-output** {{DT_FILE}} generates a links, a nodes and a traffic lights file matching extraction version 6.5 by default.
 The version can be set using the option **--dlr-navteq.version** {{DT_STR}}.
-A version of 7 or larger will trigger the output of additional attributes auch as maximum height and width.
+A version of 7 or larger will trigger the output of additional attributes such as maximum height and width.

 ## Amitran